newrelic/newrelic-lambda-cli/README.md

 * Installs and configures a New Relic AWS Lambda layer onto your AWS Lambda functions
 * Automatically selects the correct New Relic layer for your function's runtime and region
 * Wraps your AWS Lambda functions without requiring a code change
-* Supports Node.js and Python AWS Lambda runtimes
+* Supports Go, Java, .NET, Node.js and Python AWS Lambda runtimes
 * Easily uninstall the AWS Lambda layer with a single command

 ## Runtimes Supported

+* dotnetcore3.1
+* java8.al2
+* java11
 * nodejs10.x
 * nodejs12.x
+* provided
+* provided.al2
 * python2.7
 * python3.6
 * python3.7
 * python3.8

+**Note:** Automatic handler wrapping is only supported for Node.js and Python.
+For other runtimes, manual function wrapping is required using the runtime specific New Relic agent.

 ## Requirements